Serrof/swiftt/README.md

 For this reason, *swiftt* uses a look-up table and leverages on Just In Time compilation via Numba for performance.
 As for division, it utilizes the reciprocal, which is treated like an intrinsic function, as described thereafter.

-Once the algebraic operators are available, intrinsic, scalar-valued functions can be dealt with by utilizing the composition (from the left) rule with univariate expansions, compatible in practise with a Horner-like scheme.
+Once the algebraic operators are available, intrinsic, scalar-valued functions can be dealt with.
+A brute force approach is to purely overload operators on their "standard" code e.g. with floats, when applicable.
-Their Maclaurin series (Taylor series around zero) are well known.
+A usually more effficient way is to use the composition (from the left) rule with univariate expansions, (compatible in practise with a Horner-like scheme), as their Maclaurin series (Taylor series around zero) are well known.
 For other reference points, their coefficients follow a recursive formula.
 Note that for functions that are holonomic a.k.a.
 D-finite [9], like most of the intrinsic ones, this recursion is actually linear with polynomial coefficients in *n* and can be found using the differential equation satisfied by the function.
-When applicable, remarkable identities could be exploited instead, but it is less computationally efficient and is not the path followed by *swiftt*.
+In some cases, relationships between intrisic functions like *tan = sin / cos* could be exploited instead, but it is less computationally efficient and is not the path followed by *swiftt*.
-Note that an alternative to the composition with univariate truncated series, also applicable for the multiplication, is to use recursive formulas on the normalized derivatives themselves [11], but it remains unclear whether it is more performant or not.
+Note that an alternative, in a similar fashion to how multiplication is treated, is to use recursive formulas on the normalized derivatives themselves [11].
+It can outperform composition with univariate truncated series and is implemented here for some functions of univariate Taylor expansions.

 #### Derivation and anti-derivation operators
 The most common definition of the differentiation operator, used here, is the one that coincides with differentiation